Close

 • Supported the training process for new professionals through teaching, serving on panel presentations or advisory committees, and advising individual students or new professionals in the profession.

-• Guided new and other professionals towards new opportunities.
+• Guided both new and established professionals towards new opportunities.

 Award Description: The Educator Award honors those who demonstrate excellence in preparing the next generation of professionals for their HI careers.

-Qualifications: Qualified nominees are individuals or a department of educators who are instructors that teach in a formal health information administration or health information technology program that grants associates, baccalaureate, or master’s degrees and who are involved in AHIMA activities at the state or national level.
-Nominee must be an AHIMA member at the time of nomination.
+Qualifications: Qualified nominees are individuals or a department of educators who teach in a formal health information administration or health information technology program that grants associates, baccalaureate, or master’s degrees and who are involved in AHIMA activities at the state or national level.
+Nominees must be an AHIMA member at the time of nomination.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

 • Developed and implemented creative teaching tools and methods.